PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/proxyprotocol.rst

 Such a Proxy Protocol header can also be passed from the client to dnsdist, using :func:`setProxyProtocolACL` to specify which clients to accept it from.
 If :func:`setProxyProtocolApplyACLToProxiedClients` is set (default is false), the general ACL will be applied to the source IP address as seen by dnsdist first, but also to the source IP address provided in the Proxy Protocol header.

-Custom values can be added to the header via :meth:`DNSQuestion:addProxyProtocolValue`, :meth:`DNSQuestion:setProxyProtocolValues`, :func:`AddProxyProtocolValueAction` and :func:`SetProxyProtocolValuesAction`.
+Custom values can be added to the header via :meth:`DNSQuestion:addProxyProtocolValue`, :meth:`DNSQuestion:setProxyProtocolValues`, :func:`SetAdditionalProxyProtocolValueAction` and :func:`SetProxyProtocolValuesAction`.
 Be careful that Proxy Protocol values are sent once at the beginning of the TCP connection for TCP and DoT queries.
 That means that values received on an incoming TCP connection will be inherited by subsequent queries received over the same incoming TCP connection, if any, but values set to a query will not be inherited by subsequent queries.
 Please also note that the maximum size of a Proxy Protocol header dnsdist is willing to accept is 512 bytes by default, although it can be set via :func:`setProxyProtocolMaximumPayloadSize`.